Sample-return mission: Future missions

-China will launch the Chang'e 6 lunar sample return mission in 2023.
-China is also planning a mission called Tianwen-2 to return samples from 469219 Kamoʻoalewa which is planned to launch in 2024.
-China plans for a Mars sample return mission by 2030.
-Also, the Chinese Space Agency is designing a sample-retrieval mission from Ceres that would take place during the 2020s.

-NASA and ESA has long planned a Mars Sample-Return Mission, which is only now coming to fruition.
-The Perseverance rover, deployed in 2020, is collecting drill core samples and stashing them on the Mars surface.
-A joint NASA-ESA mission to return them is planned for the late twenties, consisting of a lander to retrieve the samples and raise them into orbit, and an orbiter to return them to Earth.

-Comet sample-return missions also continue to be a NASA priority.
-Comet Surface Sample Return was one of the six themes for proposals for NASA's fourth New Frontiers mission in 2017.

 Methods of sample return

 Sample-return methods include, but are not restricted to the following:

 Collector array

 A collector array may be used to collect millions or billions of atoms, molecules, and fine particulates by using wafers made of different elements.
 The molecular structure of these wafers allows the collection of various sizes of particles.
 Collector arrays, such as those flown on Genesis, are ultra-pure in order to ensure maximal collection efficiency, durability, and analytical distinguishability.

 Collector arrays are useful for collecting tiny, fast-moving atoms such as those expelled by the Sun through the solar wind, but can also be used for collection of larger particles such as those found in the coma of a comet.
 The NASA spacecraft known as Stardust implemented this technique.
 However, due to the high speeds and size of the particles that make up the coma and the area nearby, a dense solid-state collector array was not viable.
 As a result, another means for collecting samples had to be designed to preserve the safety of the spacecraft and the samples themselves.